Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 With the high demand for affordable housing rising every day with the ever-growing population, the gap between supply and demand grows wider.
 As of now, there is a standing deficit of over 250,000 units.

-That is just the amount yet to be achieved with an additional 500,000 housing units to be added over the five year time.
+That is just the amount yet to be achieved with an additional 500,000 housing units to be added over the five-year period.
 One and a half year into the bracket, no much progress has been made.
 There is still a yet to be established by the National Social Housing Development Fund.
 Which begs the question, what can we do about affordable housing in Kenya?

 Many companies such as Ishibox Limited seek to aid the government to reach their agenda on affordable housing in a fast manner.
 But with other issues crippling the economy, private companies are looking for other solutions to fill this gap that grows wider day by day.